 For most Indians tea is an everyday essential drink.
 Mostly we can’t manage a day without it.
 I can safely say that we are as passionate and habituated of tea as the coffee drinking brigade of the world.

 In a way we share our tea drinking culture with Srilanka, as for both countries the tea plantations were established during the British rule.
 Also, both the countries have fondness for slightly stronger tea.
 Having said that there is a major difference – Indians mostly have their tea fully boiled with milk, however Srilankans may go milk free or with very little milk.
 I noted these commonalities and differences through the tea making and tasting experience I had in Nuwara Eliya tea plantations.
 I would say if you are a tea lover or not, if you are in Srilanka, you must take time to drive to the tea plantations spread around the central mountains in Srilanka and experience their tea tastes.
 I am sure you will find something of your liking.
-If you visit Nuwara Eliya, I recommend you to visit Pedro or Mackwoods.
+If you visit Nuwara Eliya, I recommend you to visit one of the 2 biggest tea estates Pedro or Mackwoods.

 Take a cooking class